nightmaregaurav/personal-website-cms-source/README.md

 ## Usage

 1. Host this project on a server.
+2. Copy `config.json.dist` as `config.json`
-2. Make changes on `config.json` and refresh the page.
+3. Make changes on `config.json` and refresh the page.
-3. Keys in config.json are self-explanatory.
+4. Keys in config.json are self-explanatory.
 But if you should need guidance, make sure to read `config-inf0`

 ## Features
 * Completely dynamic setup.